 This year, since APS schools haven’t reopened, our Crossing Guards are not yet back on the job.
 And with many school divisions across the state learning virtually, the Virginia SRTS Program has made the decision NOT to host the Most Outstanding Crossing Guard Awards this year.
 But we still appreciate our Crossing Guards!

 Find a Way to Celebrate in February

-APS encourages students, families, and schools to recognize these committed individuals during Crossing Guard Appreciation Week.
-Here are some ideas:
+APS encourages students, families, and schools to recognize these committed individuals in February as part of APS SRTS Crossing Guard Appreciation.
+Here are some ideas for 2021.